MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 1. Navigate to the **Projects** section in the bottom left-hand navigation.
 1. Click on the **Projects** in the left-hand navigation to view the list of active projects.
 1. Find and click on the desired project to open the project main form.
-1. In the top ribbon bar click on the **Budget**
+1. In the top ribbon bar, click on **Budget**, and then choose **Budget Periods** from the drop-down menu.
-1. If budget periods are already configured at project level, you will see **Budget Periods** from the drop-down menu.
-1. Select **Budger Periods** from the drop-down menu.
 1. Click on **Edit** to open the budget period configuration dialog.
-1. Edit the configuration as per the table above for the details of the fields.
+1. Update the configuration as needed, referring to the details provided in the table above for field information.
-1. Make any necessary updates and save the changes by clicking **Save** or **Save & Close** in the top ribbon bar.
+1. After making the necessary changes, save the modifications by clicking **Save** or **Save & Close** in the top ribbon bar.
 1. Depending on your configuration updates, the budget period detail line will be extended or deleted and created again.

+> [!NOTE]
+> If a project has an approved budget and budget line is already time-phased, you can only extend the budget period end date.
+You cannot change any other field for this project to protect the budget period detail lines created.
+If its a must to update the budget period configuration the only way is to create a copy of the project and create a new budget and budget period.

 ## Delete Budget period at a Project level

-To edit or delete a budget period at a project level, follow these steps.
+To delete a budget period at a project level, follow these steps.

 1. Sign in to Microsoft Dynamics 365 Project Operations.
 1. Navigate to the **Projects** section in the bottom left-hand navigation.
 1. Click on the **Projects** in the left-hand navigation to view the list of active projects.
 1. Find and click on the desired project to open the project main form.
-1. In the top ribbon bar click on the **Budget**
+1. In the top ribbon bar, click on **Budget**, and then choose **Budget Periods** from the drop-down menu.
-2. If budget periods are already configured at project level, you will see **Budget Periods** from the drop-down menu.
-3. Select **Budger Periods** from the drop-down menu.
+1. Click on **Delete** which opens a confirmation dialog.
-4. Click on **Edit** to open the budget period configuration dialog.
+2. Click on **Confirm** to delete the budget period configuration.
-5. Edit the configuration as per the table above for the details of the fields.
-6. Make any necessary updates and save the changes by clicking **Save** or **Save & Close** in the top ribbon bar.
-1. Depending on your configuration updates, the budget period detail line will be extended or deleted and created again.
-7. If you wish to delete the budget period, click on **Delete** on the top ribbon of the dialog or on the

 > [!NOTE]
-> Deleting the budget period config would stop the time phasing of the budget lines to budget line details.
+> Deleting the budget period configuration will halt the time phasing of budget lines to budget line details.
+If the budget is already in an approved state, time phasing of budget lines will not occur during budget revision.
-7.
-1. If an organization budget period configuration is set up, the **Fiscal start** and **Week starts on** will be taken from the organization budget period template.
-Otherwise, they will default to July and Monday.
-1. The **Start year** and **Start month** will be defaulted to the project's start year and month.
-1. The **End year** and **End month** will be defaulted to the project's end year and month.
-1. You can edit the budget period configuration at the project level to meet your specific needs.
-1. You can edit the budget period config at the project level as per your needs.
-1. Refer to the table below for details of the fields.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]